-INFORMATION ABOUT PERSONAL INJURY CLAIMS
+INFORMATION ABOUT PENNSYLVANIA PERSONAL INJURY CLAIMS

 Q: What is a personal injury (PI) claim?
 A: Any legal claim against someone for causing physical or mental harm to someone else is a PI claim.
 PI claims are commonly the results of injury due to automobile collisions, slips and falls, defective products, or medical malpractice.